userflow/userflow.js/README.md

 Check out the [installation instructions](https://getuserflow.com/docs/userflow-js-installation) for more info.

-Also check out the [Userflow.js API Reference](https://getuserflow.com/docs/userflow-js).

 ## API Reference

 See the [Userflow.js API Reference](https://getuserflow.com/docs/userflow-js).

 ## Importing userflow.js in multiple modules

-You can import `userflow` in multiple files across your app.
+You can import `userflow` in multiple files in your app.
 It will always refer to the same instance.
 The Userflow.js script will only be loaded once.

 ```js
 // App.js